Kelp Photos

 (all photos A5@300dpi)

 For as yet unknown reasons, large kelps dominate in temperate and subantarctic seas.
 The dominant kelp of New Zealand's rocky shore is the stalked kelp Ecklonia radiata.
-It usually grow in dense thickets, which makes artistic photography difficult.But here is what it looks like.
+It usually grows in dense thickets, which makes artistic photography difficult.But here is what it looks like.
 New Zealand has other large brown seaweeds, not shown here.

 go to more images <=> go to lots and lots of images